xieweiAlex/English_Learning/words/words-April.md

 having one in our own body can really **bring us down **.

-using guard instead of the typical **pyramid of doom** of nested if statements If Apple responded to Xcode/SDK issues even 1/10th as well it responds to Swift issues, developers would swoon.
+using guard instead of the typical **pyramid of doom** of nested if statements If Apple responded to Xcode/SDK issues even 1/10th as well it responds to Swift issues, developers would **swoon**.

 had to be treated by paramedics